gatsbyjs/gatsby/packages/gatsby-source-shopify/README.md

 }
 ```

-💡 Note: This will make the build take longer but will make images appear on your page faster at runtime.
+💡 Note: This will increase your build time duration with the added benefit of faster images at runtime as they are served from the same origin and not Shopify's CDN.

 #### Media with local files